HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Caching

 Caching gives us a good sense of how static a site might be.
-If a site uses aggressive caching headers, it’s a strong sign that the server is doing minimal work, which feels very static-like.
+If a site uses aggressive caching headers, it's a strong sign that the server is doing minimal work, which feels very static-like.
 On the other hand, sites with long but less aggressive headers still suggest a static approach, but with less certainty.

 <figure>
   <table>
     <thead>
       <tr>
-        <th scope="col">Cache header</th>
+        <th>Cache header</th>
-        <th scope="col">Points</th>
+        <th>Points</th>
       </tr>
     </thead>
     <tbody>